damien-d13/Library/README.md

 # Intro:

-This project is an exercise to understand the functioning of a java application linked to a database
+This project is an exercise to understand the functioning of a java library management application linked to a database

 ## Table of Contents